shpml/fundamentals/08_chapter/02_lesson.md

 ##Thinking Programmatically

 Before you set out to write a program, it's important to understand how computers "think."
 Computers solve problems differently than you or me.
-They do not learn to perform tasks, but instead need detailed, step-by-step instructions every time they perform a task.
+They do not learn to perform tasks, but instead need detailed, step-by-step instructions every time.

 The only knowledge a computer has is the knowledge we tell it.